 Art.
-107 Operational and counterparty risk mitigation
+108 Operational and counterparty risk mitigation

-Counterparties shall record, observe and mitigate operating risks and counterparty risks associated with derivatives transactions in accordance with Article 106 paragraph 1.
+Counterparties shall record, observe and mitigate operating risks and counterparty risks associated with derivatives transactions in accordance with Article 107 paragraph 1.
 In particular, they must:

-- a. confirm the contractual terms of derivatives transactions in a timely manner; - b. have procedures for reconciling portfolios and managing the associated risks; - c. have procedures for identifying and resolving disputes between parties at an early stage; - d. regularly, but at least twice per year, perform portfolio compression where this is appropriate to mitigate their counterparty risk and provided they have 500 or more non-centrally cleared OTC derivatives transactions outstanding.
+- a. confirm the contractual terms of derivatives transactions in a timely manner; - b. have procedures for reconciling portfolios and managing the associated risks, except for when the counterparty is a small non-financial counterparty; - c. have procedures for identifying and resolving disputes between parties at an early stage;